 I’d run for ____.
 You fill in the blank.
-Here are a few suggestions: a frosty, cold beer or maybe a few donuts.
+Here are a few suggestions: A frosty, cold beer, or maybe a few donuts.

 We know — finding the motivation for a run isn’t always easy.
 But sorry, this time you’re officially out of excuses; your snack life and run life have become one.

 Here’s another run where you can fill up on pastries.
 Well, sort-of pastries.
 (Wait, are Twinkies even food?)
 Love them or hate them, you’ll be wolfing down one at the start, one in the middle, and one at the finish at this springtime 5k through Gallup Park in Ann Arbor.
 Is this a cheat day?
 We hope so.
-Make for the grilled Twinkies or homemade Twinkie contest at the finish line.
+Make for the grilled Twinkies or homemade Twinkie contest after you cross the finish line.
 And when you’ve got the Twinkie sweats and wonder if it was all worth it, remember that it was — all proceeds from your colossal cake binge go to ALS research.

 If you need a summer race, nothing satisfies like the Brain Freezer 5k in Burlington.
 Yeah, you get a personal pint of ice cream.
 The brain freeze is just a side effect of eating it as fast as humanly possible.
 You’ll set out from Battery Park for a quick 1.5 miles before someone puts a tub of ice cream in your hand.
-You have to finish all of it — but that’s easy when it’s made by Vermont’s favorite sons Ben & Jerry.
+And you have to finish all of it — but that’s easy when it’s made by Vermont’s favorite sons, Ben & Jerry.
 After polishing off your pint (and screaming through a brain freeze) carry on and finish the race.

 Want an express experience at the Tulsa State Fair?
 Run the Corndog Classic 5k.
 It packs all the excitement of a Midwest country fair into about 25ish minutes (if you’re quick about it).
 When you run through Expo Square, you actually will see all of Tulsa’s famed fair.
 But what would be a fair without fair food?!
 During your jaunt, you’ll have to eat a mini corndog, put a beer or lemonade down the hatch, and do-si-do with the always-tricky-to-eat caramel apple.
 Welcome to side stitch city.
 Oh, and wear white because it’s also a color run.

 Two bacon races.
 Same distance.
 Two different ways to consume those sizzlin’ strips.
 In Allentown, Pennsylvania’s Bacon 5k Challenge (cleverly arranged by Lehigh Valley Iron Pigs AAA baseball) will have you run half of the race, scarf a half-pound of bacon, then break for the finish line (where there will be a chocolate-covered strip waiting for you).
-Meanwhile, the Great American Bacon Race in Orlando will have you pace yourself, consuming “bacon-y” treats at three stops along the course.
+Meanwhile, the Great American Bacon Race in Orlando and Miami will have you pace yourself, consuming “bacon-y” treats at three stops along the course.
 This, of course, all ends in an enormous bacon bash… complete with bacon ice cream.

 Okay, we’re going to get a bit weird here.
 But every year for decades, Liberal, Kansas has been the site of women racing down the street flipping pancakes — apron, frying pan, and all.
 The tradition goes way, way back to England, who we compete with to this day.
 That’s right.
 Liberal and the town of Olney in England take pride in a 415-yard sprint that only lasts about a minute.
 But if you’ve seen it (or run it), it’s the most thrilling, most patriotic, most bizarre event you will ever encounter.
 Girls, bring one home for the US of A, then we can all eat a heaping stack of flapjacks at the festival.